centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/operatingsystems-as400-connector.md

 yum install centreon-plugin-Operatingsystems-AS400-daemon
 ```

-A connector can act as a boilerplate between several Hosts and several AS400 systems.
+A connector can act as a relay between several Hosts and several AS400 systems.

 ## Setup